xvrx/carrazy/README.md.md

 ```bash
 node runAsService.js install
 ```
+- this will create a new folder inside your project directory called "daemon", check for any error in carrazy.err.log, if there's no error inside the log, the service is running in the background

 - open run (windows + R), type services.msc or just search for 'services' in windows start menu
 - in services, find for "carrazy" (name of service in step 2)